Impa10r/peerswap-web/README.md

 ```
 mkdir -p ~/.peerswap && \
-docker run --net=host -v ~/.lnd:/home/peerswap/.lnd:ro  -v ~/.elements:/home/peerswap/.elements:ro -v ~/.peerswap:/home/peerswap/.peerswap -e ghcr.io/impa10r/peerswap-web:latest
+docker run --net=host -v ~/.lnd:/home/peerswap/.lnd:ro  -v ~/.elements:/home/peerswap/.elements:ro -v ~/.peerswap:/home/peerswap/.peerswap -e ELEMENTS_FOLDER="/home/USER/.elements" -e ELEMENTS_FOLDER_MAPPED="/home/peerswap/.elements" ghcr.io/impa10r/peerswap-web:latest
 ```

 Container includes both peerswapd and peerswap-web, started by supervisord.
 This example assumes .lnd, .elements and .peerswap folders in the host user's home directory (must not be root), and connects to LND via host network.
+Change USER in ELEMENTS_FOLDER path to your username.

 Config files should exist or wiil be created with default values.
-Depending on how your LND and Elements Core are actually installed, may require further parameters (-e).
+Depending on how your LND and Elements Core are actually installed, may require different parameters (-e).
 If NETWORK is ommitted, mainnet assumed.
 See [Umbrel integration](https://github.com/Impa10r/umbrel-apps/blob/master/peerswap/docker-compose.yml) for supported env variables.

 If you need to run pscli in the docker container, first lookup container id with ```docker ps```.
 Then, use ```docker exec "container id" pscli```.
-For Umbrel it is ```docker exec -it peerswap_web_1 pscli```

 If Elements is also run in a Docker container, it should be started by the same user as the PeerSwap one.